Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 This is the meat of the issue: eliminating human error.
 What fails in solar installations is the installer’s hand crimping a cable to an MC4 connector.

-Microinverters already have the MC4 in it, and panels have MC4 plugs on them, the MC4 crimp on a panel is already done by a machine at a factory, not a human.
+Microinverters already have the MC4 in them, and panels have MC4 plugs on them, the MC4 crimp on a panel is already done by a machine at a factory, not a human.
 The machine will manufacture it perfectly every time.
 There’s no human error.
 So, all our guys need to do on site is plug the panel into the microinverter.

 MC4 connectors eliminate one more possibility of human error in solar installations.